hayleyso/mastermind/README.md

 # Mastermind Game
 Mastermind is a code-breaking game where the objective is to guess a secret four color code within a limited number of attempts.
 After each guess, the player receives feedback on how many colors are correct and in the correct position.
 The game can be played in two modes: the player sets the code for the program to guess, or the program sets the code for the player to break.
-The goal is to guess the code in as few attempts as possible while using the feedback to refine each guess.
+The goal is to guess the code in as few attempts as possible.

-### Supproted Features:
+### Supported Features:
 - **Gameplay with GUI**: Play the game through a user-friendly graphical interface.
 - **Algorithm Solvers**: The program can guess the code set by the player.
-  - **Donald Knuth's Algorithm**: A highly optimized algorithm that solves the code in ~5 guesses.
+  - **Donald Knuth's Algorithm** (Hard mode): A highly optimized algorithm that solves the code in ~5 guesses.
-  - **Medium Algorithm**: A balanced guessing algorithm with reasonable performance.
+  - **Medium Algorithm** (Medium mode): A balanced guessing algorithm with reasonable performance.
-  - **Basic Algorithm**: A straightforward guessing approach suitable for beginners.
+  - **Basic Algorithm** (Easy mode): A straightforward guessing approach suitable for beginners.
-- **Human Solver**: Players can guess the code themselves, based on provided hints.
+- **Human Solver**: Players can guess the code based on provided hints.
 - **File Handling**: Supports saving and loading game data from external files.
 - **Code Guessing Levels**: Provides multiple levels for guessing the code.
     - **Easy**: 1-3 colors